KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/06-Export-your-data.md

 - "How to export my tidy file?"

 objectives:
-- "Export your file from R."
-keypoints:
-- "Make sure you download and use the standard data collection template for your data."

-objectives:
 - "Export a tidy file from R"
 keypoints:
 - "Make sure to indicate where you would like to see the exported file."